-Pe er Unit Total Public offering price \$ 10.00 \$ 150,000,000 Underwriting discounts and commissions (1) \$ 0.60 \$ 9,000,000 Proceeds, before expenses, to Stable Road Acquisition Corp. \$ 9.40 \$ 141,000,000 underwriters only upon completion of an initial business combination, as described in this prospectus.
-Does not include certain fees and expenses payable to the underwriters in connection with this offering.
-See the section of this prospectus entitled "Underwriting" beginning on page 145 for a description of compensation and other items of value payable to the underwriters.
+Pe r Unit Total Public offering price \$ 10.00 \$ 150,000,000 Underwriting discounts and commissions (1) \$ 0.60 \$ 9,000,000 Proceeds, before expenses, to Stable Road Acquisition Corp. \$ 9.40 \$ 141,000,000

-(1) Includes \$0.40 per unit, or \$6,000,000 (or up to \$6,900,000 if the underwriters' over-allotment option is exercised in full) in the aggregate payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
-The deferred commissions will be released to the
+(1) Includes \$0.40 per unit, or \$6,000,000 (or up to \$6,900,000 if the underwriter's over-allotment option is exercised in full) in the aggregate payable to the underwriter for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
+The deferred commissions will be released to the underwriter only upon completion of an initial business combination, as described in this prospectus.
+Does not include certain fees and expenses payable to the underwriter in connection with this offering.
+See the section of this prospectus entitled "Underwriting" beginning on page 145 for a description of compensation and other items of value payable to the underwriter.

-Of the proceeds we receive from this offering and the sale of the placement units described in this prospectus, \$150.0 million or \$172.5 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit in either case) will be deposited into a trust account in the United States at J.P.
+Of the proceeds we receive from this offering and the sale of the placement units described in this prospectus, \$150.0 million or \$172.5 million if the underwriter's over-allotment option is exercised in full (\$10.00 per unit in either case) will be deposited into a trust account in the United States at J.P.
 Morgan Chase Bank, N.A., with Continental Stock Transfer & Trust Company acting as trustee.

-The underwriters are offering the units for sale on a firm commitment basis.
-The underwriters expect to deliver the units to the purchasers on or about $\,$, 2019.
+The underwriter is offering the units for sale on a firm commitment basis.
+The underwriter expects to deliver the units to the purchasers on or about November 13, 2019.